satwikmishra11/satwikmishra11/README.md

 ### 🚀 About Me

 I'm a **Full Stack Developer** with a strong focus on **Web Development** and **Machine Learning**.
-I love building Innovative Solutions that bridge technology and real-world problems.
+I love building innovative solutions that bridge technology and real-world problems.
 With a background in **Computer Science**, I’ve been creating projects that span across different domains, from operating systems to AI-powered tools for accessibility.

 - 🔭 I’m currently working on:
   - Enhancing my personal OS project, **ZenithOS**